flapjack/flapjack.io/source/sections/3_pagerduty_credentials.md

 200 | OK

-## Update pagerduty credentials
+## Update PagerDuty credentials

-Update one or more attributes for one or more pagerduty credentials resources.
+Update one or more attributes for one or more PagerDuty credentials resources.

 ```shell
 curl -w 'response: %{http_code} \n' -X PATCH -H "Content-Type: application/json-patch+json" -d \